vdarkobar/Matrix/README.md

 To allow anyone to register an account set 'enable_registration' to true in the homeserver.yaml.
 This is NOT recomended. (?)

-Individual <a href="https://github.com/vdarkobar/Home-Cloud/blob/main/shared/Matrix.md">files</a> already contained in the resitory.
+Examine individual <a href="https://github.com/vdarkobar/Home-Cloud/blob/main/shared/Matrix.md">files</a> already contained in the resitory.